ulthiel/polyglot/Readme.md

 * DepthLimit.
 If set, any ```go``` command is replaced by ```go nodes DepthLimit```.
 * Movetime.
 If set, any ```go``` command is replaced by ```go nodes movetime Movetime```.
 * AverageMovetime and AverageMovetimeWindow.
 If set, any ```go``` command is replaced by ```go wtime AverageMovetime*AverageMovetimeWindow btime AverageMovetime*AverageMovetimeWindow movestogo AverageMovetimeWindow```.
 This allows to achieve an average time per move over a sequence of specified length.
 By default, AverageMovetimeWindow is set to 10.
+* HostCalibration, Hosts, and HostsPerformance.
+Host must be a comma-separated list of host names and HostsPerformance a comma separated list of integers.
+From this we determine the relative HostPerformanceFactor.
+If HostCalibration=true, then move times are multiplied by HostPerformanceFactor.
+This allows to ensure similar conditions on different machines.

+Moreover, I have added the following additional UCI commands:
+* test.
+This loads (using position fen) a difficult test position (6br/1KNp1n1r/2p2p2/P1ppRP2/1kP3pP/3PBB2/PN1P4/8 w - -).
+This allows a quick engine test without first searching for an appropriate test position etc.

 ## Compilation